fix8mt/conjure_enum/README.md

 14 10 <== invoked with returned object
 74
 ```
-Example with pointer to member function with addiitonal parameters:
+Example with pointer to member function with additional parameters:
 ```c++
 struct foo
 {